A Theory of Almost Everything

 “The difficulty is to me a fatal one; and the fact that when you put it to many scientists, far from having an answer, they seem not even to understand what the difficulty is, assures me that I have not found a mare’s nest but detected a radical disease in their whole mode of thought from the very beginning.
 The man who has once understood the situation is compelled henceforth to regard the scientific cosmology as being, in principle, a myth; though no doubt a great many true particulars have been worked into it.”
 CS Lewis.

-We were taught first by our parents, who went through the same education system, and then at primary school, leading to junior, senior and for many, higher education, our qualifications that enabled us to get a job are often as a direct result of this meritocracy.
+Most of us are absolutely sure that we know how to think and that ours is the right way or even the only possible way to do so.
+We were taught from an early age what is real and what is imaginary, good, bad, happy, sad, we are even taught where to find the most reliable information and how to use it. – I’m sure Google will be only too happy to do the job for you. – We were taught first by our parents, who went through the same education system, and then at primary school, leading to junior, senior and for many, higher education.
+Our qualifications that enabled us get a job are usually as a direct result of this meritocracy.
 The notion that what we are taught is a ‘belief system’ and not an absolute, rarely occurs to us.

 Very few of us even bother to reflect on the lifelong process that appears to glue the bricks of our society together.
 Where did it originate and how reliable is it?, are questions seldom asked as it all appears to work, for some anyway, for others not so well.

 But the trust is all but complete when even those at the bottom of the pile will admit that had they absorbed more from the education system they may have fared much better.
 So deeply ingrained in our childhood is the idea that success depends on education that it is never questioned, even by the failures.